-Despite all the efforts put forth by the Department of Docks, by the twentieth century conditions along the waterfront had barely improved.
-In the 1930s, West Street was edged with busy docks, and was the "main highway for the city's incoming and outgoing supplies" (Works Progress Administration 1939:58).
+The Chelsea-Gansevoort plan left West Street edged with busy docks which were the "main highway for the city's incoming and outgoing supplies" (Works Progress Administration 1939:58).
 South of 23rd Street, the Hudson River was walled by an "almost unbroken line of bulkhead sheds and dock structures" (Ibid.:69), blocking any view of the river itself from pedestrians or nearby residents.
-Cross streets were packed with traffic heading for ferries situated at the foot of Chambers, Barclay, Cortlandt and Liberty Streets.
+Cross streets were packed with traffic heading for ferries.
 Subsequently, more plans were enacted to help alleviate traffic congestion in the 1920s and 1930s, and thus the West Side Highway By 1947 the elevated structure (Highway) was constructed. continued as far south as Rector Street, supported on piles driven to bedrock (Vollmer Associates 1989:10).
 The Highway has since been demolished and an at-grade roadway was built to replace it (Ibid.).